awsdocs/amazon-sns-developer-guide/doc_source/sns-dead-letter-queues.md

 # Amazon SNS dead\-letter queues \(DLQs\)<a name="sns-dead-letter-queues"></a>

 A dead\-letter queue is an Amazon SQS queue that an Amazon SNS subscription can target for messages that can't be delivered to subscribers successfully\.
 Messages that can't be delivered due to client errors or server errors are held in the dead\-letter queue for further analysis or reprocessing\.
-For more information, see [Configuring an Amazon SNS dead\-letter queue for a subscription](sns-configure-dead-letter-queue.md) and [Message delivery retries](sns-message-delivery-retries.md)\.
+For more information, see [Configuring an Amazon SNS dead\-letter queue for a subscription](sns-configure-dead-letter-queue.md) and [Amazon SNS message delivery retries](sns-message-delivery-retries.md)\.

 **Note**
 The Amazon SNS subscription and Amazon SQS queue must be under the same AWS account and Region\.